knuedge/cratus/README.md

 * `Cratus::Group.all` returns an `Array<Cratus::Group>` of all groups scoped at or below the `group_basedn`.
 * `Cratus::Group.new('name')` creates a new instance populated with details from LDAP (or raises `Cratus::Exceptions::FailedLDAPSearch` if the group can't be found).

-Instances of `Group` have the following attributes and methods:
+Instances of `Group` have the following read-only attributes and methods:

 * `#members` provides an `Array<Cratus::User>` of all users that are a member of the group.
 It does this recursively, so it supports nested groups.
 * `#member_groups` provides an `Array<Cratus::Group>` of all groups that are a member of the group.
 It does this recursively, so it supports nested groups.
 * `#member_of` provides an `Array<Cratus::Group>` of all groups that this group is a member of.
 It does this recursively, so it supports nested groups.
 * `#dn` returns the distinguished name (dn) of the LDAP object
 * `#description` returns the configurable LDAP "description" attribute as stored in LDAP if it exists.
 Otherwise it returns `nil`.

+Instances of `Group` have the following methods that can change the underlying LDAP object:

+* `#add_user(user)` allows adding individual LDAP users to a group.
+This method takes as input an instance of `Cratus::User`.
+It is idempotent and will add users as direct members of the group unless the user is already a member (directly or indirectly).
+* `#remove_user(user)` allows removing individual LDAP users from a group.
+This method takes as input an instance of `Cratus::User`.
+It is idempotent and will remove users that are direct members of the group.

 The `Group` class also implements [Comparable](https://ruby-doc.org/core-2.3.0/Comparable.html), so it supports common comparison methods, most notably `==`.